Girgias/php-rfcs/accepted/directory-opaque-object.md

 which is visible if one tries to call one of its methods.

 As it seems likely that we will repurpose this class when converting directory resources to objects;
-we think it makes sense to already convert this class to behave like an opaque object.
+we think it makes sense to already convert this class to behave like a resource object.

 ## Proposal